Windows Logon plug-in

 To update, follow these steps:

-Install the latest plug-in version using the same Integration ID and Signing Key that you generated in step 1 when creating the RDP integration in Akamai Enterprise Center.
+- Install version 3.5.4.0 of the plugin using the same Integration ID and Signing Key that you generated when creating the RDP integration in Akamai Enterprise Center.

-The legacy plug-in supports Windows Server 2012 R1 Standard only and should NOT be installed on any other Windows OS.
+The legacy plugin supports Windows Server 2012 R1 Standard only and should NOT be installed on any other Windows OS.
+This plugin doesn't support offline authentication.

 Before you begin